SakkoumHamza/SakkoumHamza/README.md

 # About myself

 Master’s student in Advanced Machine Learning & Multimedia Intelligence with a strong foundation in data engineering, distributed systems, and intelligent databases.
 Passionate about designing and optimizing data pipelines, ensuring data quality, and enabling scalable analytics.
-Highly motivated to join an innovative environment an internship, aiming to deliver robust data-driven solutions while strengthening expertise in big data frameworks, cloud platforms, and modern software engineering practices.

 # 🖥️ Tech Stack